 Individual donors, 80 percent; churches, 8 percent; corporations, 6 percent.
 The remainder of our funding comes from grants and miscellaneous sources.

 We do not accept money from any government sources because public funding typically places limits on religious expression.
 We never want to compromise our main purpose: to love our guests by sharing with them the Gospel of Jesus Christ’s love.

 On average, we serve anywhere from 450-600 guests per day.
 For the year, that works out to more than 240,000 meals served and more than 140,000 individual beds occupied.

 Whom do you serve?

 Primarily people who are homeless, whether temporarily or permanently.
 Guests come to us for a variety of reasons, including job loss and unemployment, mental illness, physical difficulties, domestic violence, prison release, and addiction to drugs and alcohol.
 Whatever the reason, we welcome our guests with open arms, eager to provide practical and loving services, hope, and a fresh start.
 We have three different centers:

 Men’s Center – Serves men 18 years and older

 Women’s Center – Serves women 18 years and older

-Mothers and Children’s Center – Serves women with children up to 12 years of age.
+Mothers and Children’s Center – Serves women 18 years and older with daughters up to the age of 17 and sons up to 12 years of age.